uf-focus-lab/x-doc/README.md

     $ npm install
     ```

-2. Setup HTML source tree (directly fetched from [x.org](www.x.org))
+2. Setup Markdown source tree (directly fetched from [x.org](www.x.org))

+    > ⚠️ Warning: this step will be executed in parallel (depending on your CPU count), it will take a few minutes to finish and will eat up all your CPUs.

     ```sh
     $ node setup
     ```

-    > Note: this step will be executed in parallel (depending on your CPU count), and will take a few minutes to finish.

 3. Launch Vite privew server